near/near-discovery-components/README.md

 When a production deployment is ready, develop should be merged into main which will automatically deploy widgets to production.

-Use [bos-loader](https://github.com/near/near-discovery#local-component-development) to faciliate testing the appearance and behavior of your components from a locally running viewer, or near.org.
+Use [bos-loader >0.7.0](https://github.com/near/near-discovery#local-component-development) to faciliate testing the appearance and behavior of your components from a locally running viewer, or near.org.

 # Troubleshooting Deployments